 As central securities depository (CSD) according to EU-CSD Regulation (Regulation (EU) No. 909/2014), OeKB CSD GmbH (OeKB CSD) plays an important and central role in Austria's capital market.

-It acts as a services hub for participants in the Austrian capital market.
+It functions as a services hub for participants in the Austrian capital market.

-- It accepts securities from capital-receiving issuers for safekeeping and administration on the investors' behalf.
+- It accepts securities from capital-raising issuers for safekeeping and administration on the investors' behalf.

 - It processes investors' instructions for the settlement of securities transactions they placed on the stock exchange and over-the-counter.

-- It coordinates payments to investors to settle their claims to issuers as evidenced by the securities.
+- It coordinates the issuers' payments to the investors to settle the investors' claims to the issuers as evidenced by the securities.

 OeKB CSD GmbH is a 100% subsidiary of Oesterreichische Kontrollbank Aktiengesellschaft (OeKB).